How to create acrylic calligraphy ornaments (and what pen to use!)

 Step 1: Purchase Supplies

-ACRYLIC: You'll find that acrylic comes in all kinds of shapes and sizes, but generally you're looking for 1/8" thick acrylic, and if you're purchasing round ornaments, look for ones that are 3-3.5" in diameter.
+ACRYLIC: You'll find that acrylic comes in all kinds of shapes and sizes, but generally you're looking for 1/8" thick acrylic ornaments, and if you're purchasing round acrylic blank ornaments, look for ones that are 3-3.5" in diameter.
 This will give you enough room to write without looking too large.
-These are my favorite suppliers for acrylic:

 PAINT PENS: Ah my favorite question - what pen is that?
-Haha, ok ok I’ll spill the beans - since these are ornaments, you want the lettering to have terrific staying power, so don't use a water based pen, because that will come off easily.
-Instead, the best pen for writing on acrylic ornaments will be an oil based paint pen like the ones below:
+Haha, ok ok I’ll spill the beans - since these are ornaments, you want the lettering to have terrific staying power, so don't use a water based pen, because that will rub off easily.
+Instead, the best pen for writing on acrylic ornaments is an oil-based paint pen.

-• Sharpie Oil Based Paint Pen - this is a good option because you can easily pick these up at popular art stores like Michaels, but it isn't as long lasting as the Pen Touch, and the Fine size is a little too thick IMO.
-You also need to shake these and depress for a while (and repeat) before the ink turns fully opaque.
+• Sharpie Oil-Based Paint Pen - this is a good option because you can easily pick these up at popular art stores like Michaels, but it isn't as long-lasting as the Pen Touch, and the Fine size is a little too thick for delicate work.
+You also need to shake these and depress them for a while (and repeat) before the ink turns fully opaque.

 Step 2: Sketch your design